The view of Shidahama

 Aquamarine Inawashiro Kingfisher Aquarium

-This facility was built based on the idea of creating a model of the ecosystem of the various creatures that live in Inawashiro.
+This facility was built based on the idea of creating a model ecosystem for the various creatures that live in Inawashiro.

 Aquamarine Inawashiro Kingfisher Aquarium